imp-nix/imp.lib/docs/src/reference/files.md

 ### registry.nix

-Registry: Named module discovery and resolution.
+Registry: named module discovery and resolution.

 Scans a directory tree and builds a nested attrset mapping names to paths.
-Files can then reference modules by name instead of relative paths.
+Files reference modules by name instead of relative paths.

 #### Example

-Directory structure:

 ```
 nix/